 For more information about these plants, please visit the Alabama Plant Atlas using the links above.

-If your landscape includes a pond, lake, or stream, allowing willows to grow may encourage Viceroys as well as Mourning Cloaks and Red-Spotted Purples to take up residency.
+If your landscape includes a pond, lake, or stream, allow willows to grow to encourage Viceroys as well as Mourning Cloaks and Red-Spotted Purples to take up residency.

 Click on individual photos to view a larger version that includes photo credits, county, and date.